astropy/astropy/docs/development/pd/extending.rst

 Plotting backends
 -----------------

-pandas can be extended with third-party plotting backends.
+astropy can be extended with third-party plotting backends.
 The main idea is letting users select a plotting backend different than the provided one based on Matplotlib.
 For example: